JonKing93/pfdf/docs/tutorials/assessment.rst

 Segments
 ++++++++
 We'll start by exporting the stream segments.
-ALthough we could use the :ref:`save method <pfdf.segments.Segments.save>` in its basic configuration to save the segment locations, we'd like to also include assessment results.
+Although we could use the :ref:`save method <pfdf.segments.Segments.save>` in its basic configuration to save the segment locations, we'd like to also include assessment results.
 As such, we'll need to build a properties ``dict``, which will hold the values we want to save to file.

 As stated, we'd like to save assessment results, hazard model inputs, and the earth-system variables we calculated for the stream segments.
 The earth-system variables present a challenge, because we calculated them for every variable in the initial (unfiltered) network.
 By contrast, we only want to export the final (filtered) network to file.
 Looking back to the :ref:`filtering section <filter-tutorial>`, recall the ``kept`` variable we returned as output from the :ref:`keep method <pfdf.segments.Segments.keep>`.
 This boolean array indicates the segments in the initial network that remained in the final network.
 We can use this array to select values for the segments in the final network:

-.. include:: download/code/export.py
+.. include:: scripts/export.py
     :code:
-    :start-line: 23
+    :start-line: 25
-    :end-line: 28
+    :end-line: 30

 Now that we've updated these variables, we can build the properties ``dict``:

-.. include:: download/code/export.py
+.. include:: scripts/export.py
     :code:
-    :start-line: 30
+    :start-line: 32
-    :end-line: 51
+    :end-line: 55

 The keys of the dict should be strings, which represent the variable names.
 The values should be numeric vectors with one element per stream segment.